 Zephyr is currently required to make annual advance royalty payments in terms of its Mining Lease and Agreement in the amount of US\$ 25,000 per year.
 These advance royalties can be applied in the future to reduce the actual production royalty expense incurred.
 The Company paid and recorded the 2022 obligation in fiscal 2021.
-To date Zephyr has made advance royalty payments totalling US\$529,000 which can be so applied.
+To date, advance royalty payments total US\$529,000 which can be so applied.
 Zephyr USA is also obliged to make a payment of US\$90,000 in the event of embarking on an underground program.

-Green Mountain, located approximately 3.2 km west of Dawson, comprises 62 unpatented lode mining claims and one patented lode mining claim.
+Green Mountain, located approximately 3.2 km west of Dawson, comprises 13 unpatented lode mining claims and one patented lode mining claim.
 Zephyr holds a 100% ownership in these claims with no overriding royalties.

-The El Plomo section is comprised of 27 unpatented lode mining claims, two patented lode mining claims, and a 259 hectare (640 acre) parcel of land held through a mining lease agreement with the State of Colorado.
-The two patented claims are subject to a 3% NSR of which 2% may be purchased by the Company at its sole option at anytime for \$2,000,000.
-The El Plomo section is contiguous with the Dawson and Green Mountain sections on the east and the west respectively.
+The El Plomo section is comprised of 14 unpatented lode mining claims, two patented lode mining claims, and a 97 hectare (240 acre) parcel of land held through a mining lease agreement with the State of Colorado.
+The two patented claims are subject to a 3% NSR of which 2% may be purchased by the Company at its sole option at anytime for